apollographql/router/dev-docs/decision-records/unstable-plugins.md

 * Plugins external to the Router codebase cannot use the private API.
 * Plugins external to the router codebase can use the unstable API.
 * The new traits are documented appropriately.

+## Graduation criteria

+### Private to unstable
+Private APIs can be promoted to unstable if they have been used in the Router for an internal plugin and an additional DR is raised for approved by the team.
+They do not need to be supported by all extensible aspects of the Router, for example: Rhai, coprocessors or telemetry.
+However, they should have documentation and tests.

+### Unstable to public
+Unstable APIs can be promoted to public if they have been used in the Router for an internal plugin and an additional DR is raised for approved by the team.
+To promote to public, and unstable API must:
+* Be supported in coprocessors (unless there is a really good reason not to).
+* Be supported in Rhai (unless there is a really good reason not to).
+* Have telemetry support.